Evidence-Based Advice on Aging Well

 - Give people your full attention.
 It’s easy to become distracted by our phones, TV and other devices.
 Be sure to give your loved ones the gift of truly listening and responding during conversations.

 - Seek to serve.
 Look for ways to get involved in your community in ways that suit your interests.
-Joining clubs, hobby groups or service organizations is a great way to make friends while also helping others.
+Joining clubs, hobby groups, or service organizations are great ways to make friends while helping others or creating for your community.

 - Cut back on negativity.
 If you notice that you are spending a lot of time absorbing negative messages, whether that’s from social media, watching too much of the news, or being around negative people, reduce your interactions with those sources of stress.
 You might find yourself ready for more positive, in-person connections when you free up that time.

 - Carry kindness with you into the world.
-Whether it’s chatting with the grocery clerk, giving grace to a restaurant server when there’s a mix-up, or simply stopping to hold the door for someone, a little bit of kindness can go a long way in making you — and those around you — feel more connected.
+Whether it’s chatting with the grocery clerk, giving grace to a restaurant server when there’s a mix-up, or simply stopping to hold the door for someone, a little bit of kindness can go a long way in fostering connection.

-Come see your audiologist!
-As any of our doctoral-level audiologists can tell you, issues like depression, loneliness and dementia have all been connected to hearing loss.
-Why?
-Because untreated hearing loss contributes to withdrawal from social activities, resulting in isolation and poorer overall health.
+Issues like depression, loneliness and dementia have all been connected to hearing loss.
+Untreated hearing loss contributes to withdrawal from social activities, resulting in isolation and poorer overall health.
+Schedule a comprehensive evaluation with Associated Audiologists’ doctorate-level providers to test and address your hearing loss today.

-One of the key takeaways from our older patients (and a lot of experts, too!) is that aging is inevitable, but deterioration is not.
+One of the key takeaways from patients and experts alike is that aging is inevitable, but deterioration is not.
 That’s why addressing untreated hearing is so important to aging well—it can reduce the risk for all of these issues, helping individuals to engage socially and be more involved in their communities.

 “I have been going to Associated Audiologists for almost 30 years.
 The patient care is second to none.
 The check-in staff, technicians, and interns are consistently friendly, welcoming, and efficient.
 They help create a smooth and positive experience from the moment I arrive.
 My audiologist, Dr. Stacey Baldwin, is exceptionally knowledgeable and truly takes time to listen to my concerns and address any issues I experience.
 I really appreciate how she stays current with the latest technology and is always exploring better solutions to improve my hearing.
 Her dedication and proactive approach make a significant difference in my care.
 Highly recommend this facility.”